snipercup/CCDA-JS-data-browser/README.md

 # CCDA-JS-data-browser
  A browser-based tool to explore and analyse JSON data for cataclysm: Dark days ahead.
 The idea (which I took from CDDA-JS-itembrowser (see below) ) is that you drop the browser folder into your CDDA game directory and open the index.html from that folder and let the javascript do the rest.
-The javascript should be able to go up to the game directory of cdda and then down to data/json.
+The javascript is not able to go up to the game directory of cdda and then down to data/json.
+Getting the json from javascript directly is not the way to go.

+The cdda-js-itembrowser uses a batch script and lua to get the json files from the cataclysm game folder.
+The lua script changes the json into